-- 9.1.4 Dams which by their nature must be located within or directly adjacent to a river, stream, creek or watercourse, including stormwater management facilities, may be permitted where it can be demonstrated that: - a) all feasible alternative sites and alignments have been considered through an Environmental Assessment supported by the GRCA or through site-specific studies, whichever is applicable based on the scale and scope of the project, - b) the water management benefits of the dam or stormwater management facility are demonstrated to the satisfaction of the GRCA,
+- 8.9.4 Dams which by their nature must be located within or directly adjacent to a river, stream, creek or watercourse, including stormwater management facilities, may be permitted where it can be demonstrated that: - a) all feasible alternative sites and alignments have been considered through an Environmental Assessment supported by the GRCA or through site-specific studies, whichever is applicable based on the scale and scope of the project, - b) the water management benefits of the dam or stormwater management facility are demonstrated to the satisfaction of the GRCA. - sedimentation and erosion during construction and post construction are minimized using best management practices including site, landscape, infrastructure design, construction controls, and appropriate remedial measures, - d) where unavoidable, intrusions on watercourses and their hydrologic functions and morphology are minimized, and it can be demonstrated that best management practices including site and infrastructure design and appropriate remedial measures will adequately restore and enhance features and functions, and - e) works are constructed according to accepted engineering principles and approved engineering standards or to the satisfaction of the GRCA, whichever is applicable based on the scale and scope of the project. - 8.9.5 Alterations to existing Dams may be permitted where it can be demonstrated that: - a) sedimentation and erosion during construction and post construction are minimized using best management practices including site, landscape, infrastructure design, construction controls, and appropriate remedial measures,